ucc23/ucc/_clusters/teutsch14a.md

 glat: -0.03381
 r50: 2.9
 plx: 0.3205
-UTI: "0.86"
+UTI: "0.88"
-UTI_COLOR: "#b9e0c4"
+UTI_COLOR: "#b4ddc3"
 UTI_C_N_COL: "#ceeac9"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#a6cab9"
-UTI_C_lit_COL: "#d4edca"
+UTI_C_lit_COL: "#c9e8c8"
 UTI_C_dup_COL: "#a6cab9"
 UTI_C_N: 0.78
 UTI_C_dens: 1.0
 UTI_C_C3: 1.0
-UTI_C_lit: 0.75
+UTI_C_lit: 0.8
 UTI_C_dup: 1.0
 UTI_summary: |
     <b>Teutsch 14a</b> is a rich, very dense object of very high C3 quality.
 It is located at a moderate distance from the Sun, near the mid-plane.
-It is well-studied in the literature.
+It is well-studied in the literature.<br><br>This object shares a significant percentage of members with a later reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 2.9